jackattackyang/DSCI_522_Pokemon_Legendariness_Classifier/doc/Final_Report.md

 (categorical variables) for the Pokemon were split into columns containing dummy variables due to the shortcomings of the `sklearn` implementation of decision trees.
 The `DecisionTreeClassifier` was then used to generate our model.
-We optimized our hyper parameter (depth) by conducting cross validation.
-After selecting the most optimal depth, we refitted the entire dataset.
+We optimized our hyper parameter (depth) using cross validation.
+After selecting the optimal depth, we refit the entire dataset.
 The object attribute `feature_importances_` returned an array of the gini score reduction of each feature.
 The features with the highest values answer our question.

 #### Results